liviualexandrubobocu/hel.language/README.md

 ### Complex Task with Subtasks

-hel.language allows users to break down complex tasks into manageable subtasks.
+HEL language allows users to break down complex tasks into manageable subtasks.
 For example:

 ```
 Plan my trip to New York.